teachingaway/teachingaway.github.io/_posts/2014-06-02-nautilus-v-biosig-decision.md

 [^6]: See also United Carbon Co. v.
 Binney & Smith Co., 317 U. S. 228, 236 (1942) ("The statutory requirement of particularity and distinctness in claims is met only when they clearly distinguish what is claimed from what went before in the art and clearly circumscribe what is foreclosed from future enterprise."); General Elec.
 Co. v.
 Wabash Appliance Corp., 304 U. S. 364, 369 (1938) ("The limits of a patent must be known for the protection of the patentee, the encouragement of the inventive genius of others and the assurance that the subject of the patent will be dedicated ultimately to the public.").

-[^7]: Online at http: www.//ftc.gov/sites/default/files/documents/reports/evolving-ip-marketplace-aligning-patent-notice-and-remediescompetition-report-federal-trade/110307 patentreport.pdf (as visited May 30, 2014, and available in Clerk of Court's case file).
+[^7]: Online at [http://www.ftc.gov/sites/default/files/documents/reports/evolving-ip-marketplace-aligning-patent-notice-and-remediescompetition-report-federal-trade/110307/patentreport.pdf](http://www.ftc.gov/sites/default/files/documents/reports/evolving-ip-marketplace-aligning-patent-notice-and-remedies-competition-report-federal-trade/110307patentreport.pdf) (as visited May 30, 2014, and available in Clerk of Court's case file).

 [^8]: See, e.g., Every Penny Counts, Inc. v.
 Wells Fargo Bank, N. A., ___ F. Supp.
 2d ___, ___, 2014 WL 869092, *4 (MD Fla., Mar.
 5, 2014) (finding that "the account," as used in claim, "lacks definiteness," because it might mean several different things and "no informed and confident choice is available among the contending definitions," but that "the extent of the indefiniteness... falls far short of the 'insoluble ambiguity' required to invalidate the claim").